WPBay SDK Documentation

 Description: Checks if the user is on a trial plan.

-if the user has a valid trial license, false
+Return: boolean – Returns true if the user has a valid trial license, false otherwise.

 Usage: